Did you know that your knees absorb about one-and-a-half times your body weight every step?

 - Weight: increased weight will increase the load on the joints, causing the earlier onset of osteoarthritis.

-- Biomechanics: deviations in the knee joints can cause excess wear on certain joint areas, for example, genu valgum (knees come inwards).
+- Biomechanics: deviations in the knee joints can cause excess wear on certain joint areas, for example, genu valgum (knees come inwards) and genu varum (knees going outward).

 As osteoarthritis is a progressive disease, the effects will likely worsen over the years.
 But, that doesn’t mean you cannot delay the onset of pain.